Board of Directors

 - establish annual goals for the School,

-- approve the annual operational,
+- approve the annual capital & operational budgets,

 - audit the School financial records conduct formal strategic planning,

 - approve major initiatives that will impact the whole School (such as the building projects associated with the implementation of the Master Plan).